sgost/contentconcepts-data/services/academic_editing/manuscript_editing/index.md

 <br>

-Our work is top-notch, on par with the international standard.
+**Reason 1** - Our work is top-notch, on par with the international standard.
 Check [manuscript editing sample](https://contentconcepts.in/services/academic_editing/manuscript_editing#editingSample)

-We offer the best price for manuscript editing.
+**Reason 2** -We offer the best price for manuscript editing.
 Our rates are low but our quality is high.
 Check our [manuscript editing price]((https://contentconcepts.in/pricing/))

-[Native English editors and PhD editors](https://contentconcepts.in/about/) with subject knowledge work on your manuscripts.
+**Reason 3** -[Native English editors and PhD editors](https://contentconcepts.in/about/) with subject knowledge work on your manuscripts.
 So we get repeat customers.

 <br>

 Manuscript editing need not be so expensive.
 We provide top-quality work at really affordable price.
-You can check out the [manuscript editing rates](https://contentconcepts.in/pricing/) on our Pricing page.
-Our editing fee is based on word count. </br>
+Our editing fee is based on word count.
+You can check out the [manuscript editing rates](https://contentconcepts.in/pricing/) on our Pricing page. </br>

 Our editing team has [manuscript editors](https://contentconcepts.in/about/), thesis editors, native English editors, copy editors, proofreaders and [plagiarism editors](https://contentconcepts.in/services/plagiarism_check/plagiarism_editing).
 Starting from simple copy editing to advanced editing, you can choose the level of editing that suits your budget or what your manuscript requires.
 If you need, help check [How to select editing level for my research paper](https://contentconcepts.in/blog/manuscript-editing-services-for-research-papers-proofreading-copy-editing-substantive-editing-which-editing-level-should-i-select/)